rawitat/gtypist_lessons/programming_quotes.typ

  :built them into programming languages; we've built them into Fortran; we've :built them into PL/1; we've built them into almost every language.

+*:G2_11
+I:Aristophanes
+S:High thoughts must have a high language.

+*:G2_12
+I:Ted Nelson
+S:Learning to program has no more to do with designing interactive software :than learning to touch type has to do with writing poetry.

+*:G2_13
+I:Donald E. Knuth
+S:People think that computer science is the art of geniuses but the actual :reality is the opposite, just many people doing things that build on each :other, like a wall of mini stones.

+*:G2_14
+I:Peter Van Roy, Seif Haridi
+S:The most difficult work of programmers, and also the most rewarding, is not :writing programs but rather designing abstractions.

+*:G2_15
+I:Edsger W. Dijkstra
+S:Besides a mathematical inclination, an exceptionally good mastery of one's :native tongue is the most vital asset of a competent programmer.

+*:G2_16
+I:Paul Graham, "Beating the Averages"
+S:Ordinary technology changes fast.
+But programming languages are different:
+ :programming languages are not just technology, but what programmers think in.
+ :They're half technology and half religion.
+And so the median language, meaning :whatever language the median programmer uses, moves as slow as an iceberg.

+*:G2_17
+I:Alan J. Perlis
+S:The computers are never large enough or fast enough.
+Each breakthrough in :hardware technology leads to more massive programming enterprises, new :organizational principles, and an enrichment of abstract models.
+Every reader :should ask himself periodically "Toward what end, toward what end?" - but do :not ask it too often lest you pass up the fun of programming for the :constipation of bittersweet philosophy.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU